Pink and White Terraces: Mapping

 A number of people mapped and commented on the region before the loss of the terraces.
 No Māori maps are known.
 The first colonial sketch map of the lake was by Assistant Surveyor-General Percy Smith in 1858.
-Hochstetter carried out the first topographic and geological survey of the Lake Rotomahana area in 1859, producing four maps of the lake while camped on its shore; culminating in his defining "Method of Squares" (or Grid) lake map of 30/4/1859.
+Hochstetter carried out the first topographic and geological survey of the Lake Rotomahana area in 1859, producing four maps of the lake while camped on its shore; culminating in his defining "Method of Squares" (or Grid) lake map of 30 April 1859.
 His lake research was later published in his Geographic and Geological survey where the formation of the terraces was also examined.
 A commissioned map by August Petermann was included in that work and this was considered valid until 2011 when researcher Sascha Nolden discovered Hochstetter's original maps in Switzerland and repatriated them to New Zealand in digital form.
 In 2017 the Hochstetter and Petermann maps were compared and Petermann's map found defective.
-Hochstetter's 30/4/1859 map is now considered the more accurate map of Lake Rotomahana.
+Hochstetter's 30 April 1859 map is now considered the more accurate map of Lake Rotomahana.

-High quality photographs of the terraces were available in Europe by 1875.
+High-quality photographs of the terraces were available in Europe by 1875.

 Disappearance

 On 10 June 1886, Mount Tarawera erupted.
 The eruption spread from west of Wahanga dome, 5 km to the north, down to Lake Rotomahana.
 The volcano belched out hot mud, red hot boulders, and immense clouds of black ash from a 17 km rift that crossed the mountain, passed through the lake, and extended beyond into the Waimangu valley.

 After the eruption, a crater over 100 m in depth encompassed the former site of the terraces.
-After some years this filled with water to form a new Lake Rotomahana, 30–40 m higher, ten times larger and deeper than the old lake.
+After some years this filled with water to form a new Lake Rotomahana, 30 to 40 m higher, ten times larger and deeper than the old lake.

 After methodically examining the region over the months following the eruption, along with a number of government experts, Percy Smith declared that either the terraces were buried under stone, or else had sunk into the main crater.